beatrixwashere/scrabtas/lua/_info.md

 function: automatically walks to a series of targets, and helps with drafting

-stability: 3/5
+stability: 4/5

-version: v.01.00
+version: v.02.00

-upcoming: ingame target config
+upcoming: more polish

 ___